 Javier Zamora was born in La Herradura, El Salvador in 1990.
 His father fled El Salvador when he was a year old; and his mother when he was about to turn five.
 Both parents' migrations were caused by the US-funded Salvadoran Civil War (1980-1992).

 In 1999, Javier migrated through Guatemala, Mexico, and eventually the Sonoran Desert.
-Before a coyote abandoned his group in Oaxaca, Javier managed to make it to Arizona with the aid of other migrants.
+After a coyote abandoned his group in Oaxaca, Javier managed to make it to Arizona with the aid of other migrants.
 His first full-length collection, Unaccompanied (Copper Canyon Press, September 2017), explores how immigration and the civil war have impacted his family.